lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 # Testing

 Programming is not just about writing code.
-It is important to verify that the code does what it should (and about fixing it if needed).
+It is important to verify that the code does what it should.
 The process of verification that the program works as expected is called *testing*.

 You have probably already tested your programs by executing them.
-When you test your program, you usually enter some input data and look if the result is correct.
+When you test your program, you usually enter some input data and print the result if it is correct.

 This is okay for a small program, but it gets harder as the program gets bigger.
 Bigger programs have more options what they can do based on the possible user input and configuration.
 Their manual testing becomes time-consuming,